Enterprise-Group-Ltd/aws-services-snapshot/README.md

 * Summary report
 * Error report (if any)
 * Log (if set with -g parameter)
-* subdirectory `snapshot-files` containing the JSON results files for each AWS CLI command executed
+* Subdirectory `snapshot-files` containing the JSON results files for each AWS CLI command executed

 The unique PostreSQL schema contains:
 * AWS services and AWS CLI commands tables used in that run